 Fear not only plays a major part in the stories written by our most revered writers it is an ever-present experience in all our lives.
-But the “story” or experience of fear in P-B and the experience of fear in P-A are radically different because in P-A fear does not exist.
+But the “story” or experience of fear in P-B and the experience of fear in P-A are radically different—in P-A fear does not exist.
 Now that we have your attention we will introduce you to the topic of this essay.
 The distinction between the relative and the Absolute is paramount at this point in the evolution of human consciousness.
-We must find the courage to entertain questions that make us uncomfortable—like the following.
+We must find the courage to entertain questions that make us uncomfortable.

 The Machine Stops (1928)